MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az find -q vmss
 ```

-Since the `find` command can be rather slow, if you have some more specific information about what you're looking for, `--help`
+Since the `find` command can be rather slow, if you want to find commands within a specific group, the `--help` argument
 may be the better choice.
-For example, if you know you will be working with Network Security Groups (NSGs), you use the following
+For example, if you will be working with Network Security Groups (NSGs), you can find the supported
-command to find out what commands are available to work with them.
+NSG operations with the following command.

 ```azurecli
 az network nsg --help